U.S. Route 27: Florida

-North of I-4, US 27 contains un-numbered interchanges with US 192 and then County Road 474 (CR 474) in Citrus Ridge, SR 50 in Clermont, and SR 19 south of Howey-in-the-Hills, which also includes a southbound interchange with Florida's Turnpike.
-The northbound Turnpike interchange can be found further northwest.
+North of I-4, US 27 contains unnumbered interchanges with US 192 and then County Road 474 (CR 474) in Four Corners, SR 50 in Clermont, and SR 19 south of Howey-in-the-Hills, which also includes a southbound interchange with Florida's Turnpike.
+The northbound turnpike interchange can be found further northwest.
 US 441 later joins US 27 in Leesburg and US 301 in Belleview, only for the road to break away from both in Ocala.

 US 27 resumes its status as its own route until it reaches Williston and joins US 41.
-This concurrency continues northward until US 41 reaches High Springs, and joins US 441.
-US 27 heads west along the unsigned SR 20 towards Perry and joins US 19 until US 19 breaks away in Capps, but not before resuming a westward direction.
+This concurrency continues northward until US 41 reaches High Springs and joins US 441.
+US 27 heads west along the unsigned SR 20 toward Perry and joins US 19 until US 19 breaks away in Capps, but not before resuming a westward direction.
 In Tallahassee, the road becomes Apalachee Parkway, a major east–west thoroughfare.
-Constructed in 1957, the Apalachee Parkway starts at Monroe Street in front of the Florida State Capitol building.
-It has a short expressway section just east of the capitol, then is a busy four-lane surface boulevard with service roads for the next few miles, passing the Governor's Square Mall and many state office buildings.
+Constructed in 1957, the Apalachee Parkway starts at SR 61 (Monroe Street) in front of the Florida State Capitol building.
+It has a short expressway section just east of the capitol, then is a busy four-lane surface boulevard with service roads for the next few miles, passing the Governor's Square mall and many state office buildings.
 Past Tallahassee, US 27 finally resumes its northwesterly direction.
-The highway goes through Havana before entering Georgia.
+The highway goes through Havana before entering Amsterdam, Georgia.

 Georgia

 In Georgia, US 27 has been designated the Martha Berry Highway by the Georgia State Legislature.
 It was named after Martha Berry, founder of Berry College in Rome.
 US 27 is a designated Governor's Road Improvement Program (GRIP) developmental highway corridor which will eventually be widened to four lanes (mostly divided) from the Florida state line to the Tennessee state line.
-All of US 27 in Georgia is concurrent with Georgia State Route 1.
+All of US 27 in Georgia is concurrent with State Route 1.